qmuloadmin/rust-training/Module I - Introduction to Rust.md

     return i;
 }
 ```
+>`*i` is allocated on the stack, so its dropped after thing() returns, so what does the pointer point to?
+This is called a dangling pointer.
+Rust doesn't allow this.

 So, ownership in rust takes these concepts that are already clear to most developers and integrates its memory management to heap types as well -- still using the same rules.
 When the scope that defined a variable is dropped, so is the variable, and rust ensures _at compile time_ that no one can still possibly be referencing that variable after the owning scope has been dropped.